John Adams (miniseries): Critical reception

 The critical reception to the miniseries was predominantly positive.
 On review aggregator Rotten Tomatoes, the series has a rating of 82% based on 37 reviews, with an average rating of 8.56/10.
 The website's critics consensus reads: "Elegantly shot and relatively educational, John Adams is a worthy addition to the genre -- though its casting leaves something to be desired."
 Metacritic assigned the series a weighted average score of 78 out of 100, based on 27 critics, indicating "generally favorable reviews".

 Ken Tucker of Entertainment Weekly rated the miniseries A−, and Matt Roush of TV Guide praised the lead performances of Paul Giamatti and Laura Linney.
 David Hinckley of the New York Daily News felt John Adams "is, quite simply, as good as TV gets ...
 Best of all are two extraordinary performances at the center: Paul Giamatti as Adams and Laura Linney as his wife, Abigail ...
 To the extent that John Adams is a period piece, it isn't quite as lush as, say, some BBC productions.
 But it looks fine, and it feels right, and sometimes what's good for you can also be just plain good."

 Alessandra Stanley of The New York Times had mixed feelings.
 She said the miniseries has "a Masterpiece Theatre gravity and takes a more somber, detailed and sepia-tinted look at the dawn of American democracy.
 It gives viewers a vivid sense of the isolation and physical hardships of the period, as well as the mores, but it does not offer significantly different or deeper insights into the personalities of the men — and at least one woman — who worked so hard for liberty ...
 [It] is certainly worthy and beautifully made, and it has many masterly touches at the edges, especially Laura Linney as Abigail.
 But Paul Giamatti is the wrong choice for the hero ...
 And that leaves the mini-series with a gaping hole at its center.
 What should be an exhilarating, absorbing ride across history alongside one of the least understood and most intriguing leaders of the American Revolution is instead a struggle."

 Among those unimpressed with the miniseries were Mary McNamara of the Los Angeles Times and Tim Goodman of the San Francisco Chronicle.
-Both cited the miniseries for poor casting and favoring style over storytelling.
+Both cited poor casting and the favoring of style over storytelling.